zhouwg/kantv/docs/why-focus-on-ggml-and-ncnn-on-android.md

-5. I'm good at Android software developent(from UI to framework to kernel) but only know something about iOS application software development. my resource and capabilitiy is limited.
+5. I'm good at Android software developent(from UI to framework to kernel) but only know something about iOS application software development.
+I heard whisper.cpp & ggml since 01/2024 and ggml was born/open-sourced on 2022, I heard ncnn since 04/2024 and ncnn was born/open-sourced on 2017. my resource and capabilitiy is limited.